Sterling Pest Control

 Does a termite inspection detect other pests?

 Our inspectors are trained to identify all wood destroying organisms, including carpenter ants, powder post beetles, and woodworm.
-During the inspection, we also note evidence of other pest activity like rodents, cockroaches, and moisture related fungal decay.
+During the inspection, we also note evidence of other pest activity like rodents, cockroaches, and moisture related fungus and fungal decay.
 A single inspection gives you a complete picture of your property’s pest and structural health.